 - Perform any unscheduled maintenance in an expeditious manner.

 - Keep records of all maintenance performed.

-Research departments and the Equipment Inventory Office work together to fulfill contractual provisions for handling equipment on a closing contract.
+University departments and the Equipment Inventory Office work together to fulfill contractual provisions for handling equipment on a closing contract.

 The Equipment Inventory Office: